Do you remember the moment when a written phrase or word caught your attention?

 Hundreds of Books in One

-(All book proceeds will go toward the translation and free distribution of the book in developing countries.)
+(All book proceeds go toward the translation and free distribution of the book in developing countries.)

 This book-writing journey has been more than ten years in the making, but worth the journey.
 After formal seminary training, life experiences, full-time ministry, field testing, and godly mentorship, this book is near completion.